spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/install-on-kubernetes/airgap-install/kubernetes-airgap-instructions.md

   :::warning

-  Take the necessary steps to secure your file server and ensure it can automatically recover from a failure.
+  Take the necessary steps to secure your file server and ensure it can automatically recover from failure.
 The file server is a critical component of the airgap installation and must be available post-install for Palette to function properly.